Home

 Protected waste disposal sites with waterproof liners, liquid waste collection ponds, gas capture systems, and daily soil covering to reduce harmful emissions.

-In cities, sanitation workers use hand-carts and street containers to collect waste daily, which is then transferred to compactor trucks.
+Suthra Punjab sanitation workers use hand carts and street containers to collect waste daily in cities across all 36 districts, which is then transferred to compactor trucks.
 In rural areas, collection vehicles cover approximately 250 households every other day using strategically placed waste drums.

-Every collection is verified through location-tagged photographs taken before and after service, along with worker attendance records.
-This ensures that payments are made only for completed work, with automatic deductions for missed collections.
+Every collection is verified through geo tagged photographs taken before and after service along with biometric worker attendance records.
+This ensures payments are made only for completed work with automatic deductions for missed collections across all tehsils.

-TCPs with hard pads and gated enclosures are emptied daily in urban and twice-weekly in rural areas, feeding engineered landfills with liners and leachate ponds.
+Suthra Punjab Temporary Collection Points with hard concrete pads and gated enclosures are emptied daily in urban areas and twice weekly in rural areas, feeding 141 engineered landfills with liners and leachate ponds across Punjab.

-Typical tehsil landfill: 10-acre controlled site with a 3-ft compacted clay barrier, leachate pond and a 60 t pit-less weighbridge.
+A typical tehsil landfill is a 10 acre controlled site with a 3 ft compacted clay barrier, leachate pond and a 60 ton pit less weighbridge meeting international environmental standards.

-A KPI engine scores performance in real time and links to performance-based payments and penalties.
+A real time KPI engine scores performance across all operators and links results to performance based payments and automatic financial penalties for missed service delivery.

 Discover Suthra Punjab's vision for transforming waste management across the province.